Neighborhood Association Committees

 Sponsorships help cover (almost entirely) the cost of printing our monthly newsletter.
 If you own a business and would like advertise to the neighborhood, the newsletter is a great way to spread your message.
 Please check out our sponsorship page if you’re interested in learning more.

 Chair: Jeanette Swenson

-Works on beautifying the neighborhood, with a focus on Bartholomew Park and our park-in-development, Pomerleau Park (off Patton Lane).
-It organizes occasional workdays in the park, spearheads the effort to establish wildlife-friendly yards throughout the neighborhood, and is currently working to raise funds for shades over the playscapes in the park to protect children from the harsh summer sun.
+Works on beautifying the neighborhood, with a focus on Bartholomew Park and our newest park, Pomerleau Park (off Patton Lane).
+It organizes occasional workdays in the park, spearheads the effort to establish wildlife-friendly yards throughout the neighborhood, and is currently working to raise funds for general parks projects.
 If you’re interested in donating, please click on the PayPal button below.
-We need to raise a total of $50,000 in order to install 3 shades, and we’ve almost met our goal!

 Chair: Mohan Rao

 Connects with local businesses and identifies ways to improve economic development of our neighborhood, with the goal of creating a neighborhood with amenities and gathering places that serve the needs of its residents.

 Chair: [VOLUNTEER NEEDED!]